Victoria Beckham Wears Plunging Jumpsuit With No Bra In New Photo Posted By Brooklyn

 Victoria Beckham is probably one of the most photographed women on earth.
 It’s little wonder that 19-year-old Brooklyn loves taking photos of his mother and showing them off on social media, bra or no bra.
-In the latest picture, Victoria oozes style, elegance and sex appeal.
+In the latest picture, Victoria oozes style, elegance, and sex appeal.
 Brooklyn posted a picture of his mother on his Instagram feed.
 It appears as if it might have been taken at the Argento Ball for Elton John’s AIDS Foundation.

 Wearing one of her signature colors, VB is wearing a black jumpsuit in a fabric which sheathes her body to perfection.
 The sleeveless top plunges into a deep v-neck which almost reaches her waist.
-Highlighting her décolletage, and lack of a bra, is a necklace with a solitaire gemstone nestled just below her breast bone.
-The top half of the jumpsuit fits snugly, before the pants widen in voluminous folds which fall gently onto the floor.
+Highlighting her décolletage, and lack of a bra is a necklace with a solitaire gemstone nestled just below her breastbone.
+The top half of the jumpsuit fits snugly before the pants widen in voluminous folds which fall gently onto the floor.

 Flanking the former Spice Girl are two columns draped in hot pink and purple blooms.
 Roses and hydrangeas glory in a cascading effect around the mother of four.

 Victoria and David Beckham just celebrated their 19th wedding anniversary on July 4, amid rumors of their impending split.
-In June, social media was alight with news that the power couple were no longer together.
+In June, social media was alight with news that the power couple was no longer together.
 However, the Beckhams’ reps shot it down with a statement they released to the press.

 “This is all very bizarre and an embarrassing waste of time.
 There is no statement due, no divorce, and a lot of Chinese whispers and fake social media news.”